ChrisCoastal/ChrisCoastal/README.md

 </p>
 <br/>

 I'm a Full Stack Developer with a background in web and print design, fine arts, and team management.
-Previously, I'm proud to have worked for [molo](https://molodesign.com/) and [Mighty Sparrow](https://mightysparrow.ca/).
+Previously, I'm proud to have worked for <a target="_blank" href="https://molodesign.com/">molo</a> and <a target="_blank" href="https://mightysparrow.ca/">Mighty Sparrow</a>.

-These days I'm mostly building with React, Next, and Tailwind (plus all the other nice stuff I discover along the way).
-You can take a look at some of my work in my [portfolio](https://chriscoastal.com), check out my [cv](https://chriscoastal.com/resume/christopher-allen-resume.pdf), or just browse around my [repos](https://github.com/ChrisCoastal?tab=repositories) here on GitHub.
+These days I'm mostly building around React, Next, and Tailwind (along with all the other nice stuff I discover along the way).
+You can take a look at some of my work in my <a target="_blank" href="https://chriscoastal.com">portfolio</a>, check out my <a target="_blank" href="https://chriscoastal.com/resume/christopher-allen-resume.pdf">cv</a>, or just browse around my <a target="_blank" href="https://github.com/ChrisCoastal?tab=repositories">repos</a> here on GitHub.

 <br/>